Maximilianos/maxpanas.com/notes.md

     article's content

 - Articles
+  - should add and use an excerpt field for articles
+  - should use the description as an excerpt if no excerpt has been set
+  - should use the beginning of the article as an excerpt if no excerpt and no description has been set
+  - should use the beginning of the article as the description if the description is not set (? or will it make me lazy ?)
   - should move the url for article pages to /articles/:article (?)
   - DONE! - Only show articles marked with "status:published" when in production mode